 The Michigan Association of Counties (MAC) is an alliance of Michigan counties working to enhance county government through advocacy, shared services and education.

 Founded on Feb.
 1, 1898, MAC is the only statewide organization dedicated to the representation of all county commissioners in Michigan.
 MAC is a nonpartisan, nonprofit organization that advances education, communication and cooperation among county government officials in Michigan.
 MAC is the counties’ voice at the state and federal level, providing legislative support on key issues affecting counties.

-Download the packet, which includes all the details on how to exhibit or sponsor at the conference, which draws hundreds of county officials each year.
+Download the Exhibitor/Sponsor Packet, which includes all the details on how to exhibit or sponsor at the conference, which draws hundreds of county officials each year.

 A limited number of hard copies and electronic copies (PDF) of the MAC Membership Directory are now available for sale.
 Each print copy is $40, which includes shipping.
 An electronic copy is $35.
 To order, print the ORDER FORM and send to MAC with your payment.